October 28th, 2018

 0600 – 1200

-As we were packing in the dark, MECA and Natty came by.
+As I was packing in the dark, MECA and Natty came by.
 They had stayed at the campground and got an even earlier start.
 Everyone was excited to finish.
 Sunrise on the trail was very nice as we headed down and back out of Hauser Canyon.

 I picked up the pace with about 10 miles to go.
-We were finally down to single digits, when only months before, the miles were marked by the thousands.
+I was fnally down to single digits, when only months before, the miles were marked by the thousands.
 Then all that was left was a 5k race, a distance I knew all too well from running cross country in high school.

 A look back when I was at the Canadian border, July 7th, 2018.
 There are no walls, just forests and a welcome sign.
 What a contrast.

-We found Zappy enjoying some solitude at the monument.
-But he seemed happy for our added company, given that we had brought festive beverages to share.
+I found Zappy enjoying some solitude at the monument.
+But he seemed happy for my added company, given that I had brought festive beverages to share.
 We broke out the champagne and began to celebrate.
 I dedicated my first swig to Flowers, who had to get off the trail due to injury.
-He will make it all the way next year.

 Then came all the rounds of photos.
 I had spent a lot of time dreaming of this moment and planning all my poses.
 In the end, I just felt like being silly.
-I wanted to show off how much weight I lost, so I stripped down to my sports bra.
-My white torso belies the fact that I have been out in the sun for months.
+I stripped down to my sports bra.
+My white torso hid the fact that I had been out in the sun for months.

-The 3 of us had a nice time just reminiscing about the hike until Stellar and Zappy’s ride arrived.
-Jon was delayed a bit so I got a ride back to the store with them.
-Saying goodby was tough.
+I had a nice time just reminiscing about the hike for awhile.
+Jon was delayed a bit so I got a ride back to the store.
 When Jon arrived, we of course had to go back to the monument to get more pictures.

 Scorpion hunting with a blacklight…awesome!